We know waiting for those results will now feel like agony especially if you need certain grades to get your place at university.

 If you get an offer over the phone, Congratulations!!

-You’ll be able to go onto UCAS track to formally accept the offer.
+If we make you an offer, you don’t have to accept straight away – you have time to consider (we’ll give you a deadline).
 Then you’ll be able to start an application for accommodation as well as student funding.